 This mini-symposium focused on discussions inspired by Nicola Terrenato’s comparative study of ancient colonization in the Classical and Hellenistic periods.
 Floris van den Eijnde (Utrecht University) and Brian Garnand (NINO, Leiden) presented papers that offered reflections on this study through the lens of their own expertise, with a focus on Athenian and Carthaginian colonization, respectively.

-Young Scholar Event: Excursion and Lecture with Ruurd Halbertsma (RMO), Leiden, 28 May 2024
+Excursion and Lecture with Ruurd Halbertsma (RMO), Leiden, 28 May 2024

 This event featured a visit to the RMO Museum’s temporary exhibition on Paestum, complemented by a lecture from curator Ruurd Halbertsma, who explored the fascinating history and archaeology of the Greek and later Roman colony.